Jason Zesheng Chen

 I also specialize in the history of set theory, especially descriptive set theory from its emergence to the present.
 Curiously, this line of research has made me somewhat competent in the history of mathematics, logic, and computer science in the Soviet Union.

 Born and raised in Shenzhen, China, I went to University of Southern California as an undergrad, where I studied linguistics, philosophy, and Middle Eastern languages.
-In my spare time I sometimes do a bit of expository writing for the general public.
+I also do a bit of expository writing for the general public.
 Below you can find some of my social media.